Garage Door Springs

 Most residential garage doors only have two extension springs - one on each side of the door.
 Commercial doors, however, as well as some residential doors, often have multiple springs installed on each side.

-Extension springs have either open loops, closed loops, or clipped ends to secure the spring to the garage track hang, pulley, pivot pin, frame or tension adjusting bolt.
+Extension springs have either open loops, closed loops, or clipped ends to secure the spring to the garage track hang, pulley, pivot pin, frame, or tension adjusting bolt.

 Sectional garage door extension springs are the more common type of extension springs installed here in the United States.
 These springs stretch above and parallel to the horizontal tracks on each side.
 They counterbalance the garage door by pulling on the cables.
-As the door closes the door weight is transferred from the tracks to the cables, and the door it gets heavier, but the springs are also stretching and pulling against the cables to balance the door and make it easier to operate.
+As the door closes, the door weight is transferred from the tracks to the cables, and the door it gets heavier, but the springs are also stretching and pulling against the cables to balance the door and make it easier to operate.

 Commercial and industrial overhead doors have an extension setup very similar to residential garage doors.
 On heavier doors, there may be a special kit that connects the ends of multiple extension springs.
 This allows two or more springs to be stretched simultaneously on each side of the garage door.